southbridgeio/redmine_chat_telegram/README.md

 * You need to configure Sidekiq queues `default` and `telegram`.
 [Config example](https://github.com/centosadmin/redmine_chat_telegram/blob/master/extras/sidekiq.yml) - place it to `redmine/config` directory
 * Don't forget to run migrations `bundle exec rake redmine:plugins:migrate RAILS_ENV=production`

+*Note: each of our plugins requires separate bot.
+It won't work if you use the same bot for several plugins.*

 ### Upgrade to 2.0.0

 Since version 2.0.0 this plugin uses [redmine_telegram_common](https://github.com/centosadmin/redmine_telegram_common)